martinfleis/phd-thesis/source/14_Morphometric elements of urban form.md

 #### Morphological Tessellation and plots: data and comparison method
 ##### The dataset
-_add reasoning why Zurich is here while everything else is done on Prague_ The MT method and the informational value of MCs compared to plots were tested within the administrative area of Zurich (figure \ref{fig:extent}).
+_add reasoning why Zurich is here while everything else is done on Prague_ Even though the rest of the thesis works primarily with Prague and Amsterdam as a case study, the following section focuses on the administrative area of Zurich, Switzerland (figure \ref{fig:extent}).
 This was chosen for its historically characterised and heterogeneous urban fabric as well as for the availability of the ‘_Amtliche Vermessung_’ dataset, a freely-accessible resource containing high-quality information on cadastral plots and building footprints.
 Before generating the MT, data was cleaned as follows:

 1. From the *cadastral layer*, which covers the 100% of study area, all features not containing buildings (e.g. streets or large open spaces) were removed, as they do not represent built-up form;
 2. From the *building layer*, features smaller than 30 m^2^ were filtered out, as such smaller objects are likely ancillary structures rather than actual buildings.